 Activities : Birding, Hiking, Triple/Quad Cabins

-Embark the vessel and bid farewell to Tierra del Fuego, the ‘Land at the End of the World’.
+Transfer to the airport and fly from Buenos Aires to Ushuaia.
+Transfer to the ship, embark the vessel, and bid farewell to Tierra del Fuego, the ‘Land at the End of the World’.
 Settle in, explore the ship and meet the Expedition Team.

 The Drake Passage has a notorious reputation for its turbulent seas due to the Antarctic Convergence, a natural boundary where cold polar water flows northward and warmer equatorial water moves southward.
 When they meet, nutrients are pushed to the surface, often attracting a multitude of seabirds and whales.
 Spend some time on deck watching the horizon and the variety of seabirds such as albatross and petrels that glide in the air currents of the ship’s wake.
 Have your cameras ready to capture the magical color of a midnight sunset.

 Attend wildlife, geography and historical discussions hosted by expert naturalists and guest lecturers that will prepare for the exciting adventures that lie ahead.
 Visit the Bridge to learn about the instruments and techniques of Antarctic navigation.